cs-4241-2024/a1-gettingstarted/README.md

 **Experimented with other semantic html tags:**

 I utilized the table tag.
-I created a table that has 6 names and chartreuse as the background color.
+I created a table that has 6 names and chartreuse as the background color. <br />
-##
 I utilized the link tag.
-I created a link to Youtube.
+I created a link to Youtube. <br />
-##
 I utilized the image tag.
-I imported an image of matrix numbers.
+I imported an image of matrix numbers. <br />
-##
 I utilized the header tag.
-I created a header that says “This is my header!”
+I created a header that says “This is my header!” <br />
-##
 I utilized the footer tag.
 I created a footer that says “This is my footer.”

 ## Design Achievements